GGWPEZGAMER/day09/README.md

 ```bash
 kubectl apply -f deploy.yaml
 ```
-myapp-86dd4b98b5-r7l9s   1/1     Running   0          29m
-- To check the nginx with specific port number
+To check the nginx with specific port number
 ```bash
 kubectl run tmp-pod --rm -it --image=busybox -- sh
 ```
-- When you are inside the pod.
+When you are inside the pod.
 ```bash
 wget http://<internal-ip>
 ```
-- You will see the Welcome to nginx
+You will see the Welcome to nginx
 ```bash
 kubectl get svc
 ```
-- You will see the internal ip address of services
+You will see the internal ip address of services
-- TO communicate from outside browser
+To communicate from outside browser
 NodePort
 vim nodeport.yaml
 ```yaml